-Overall, these results demonstrate that \emph{\gls{ours}} is significantly more budget-efficient in discovering critical and diverse test cases, while also achieving faster execution compared to the baselines.
+Overall, these results demonstrate that \emph{\gls{ours}} is significantly more budget-efficient at discovering critical and diverse test cases, while also achieving faster execution than the baselines.
 These advantages make \emph{\gls{ours}} better suited for cost-sensitive testing scenarios.